-Answered By: Doug Bolden Last Updated: Dec 15, 2016 Views: 1126
+Answered By: Doug Bolden

-There are a small handful of steps you must make sure to have done to prepare both email accounts - your original student email address and your new alumni one - before you can migrate the email.
+There are a small handful of steps you must make sure to have done to prepare both email accounts - your original student email address and your new personal one - before you can migrate the email.

 Step One: Setting Up Less Secure Apps

 Then you will be taken into an account settings screen.
 From there, choose Sign-in & Security >.
 Then scroll all the way down on that page until you see an option marked "Allow less secure apps".
 It defaults to OFF.
 Click the toggle to set it to ON.
 You do not have to click save, it will do that automatically when you toggle it.
-Again, you must do this for both accounts.

 Step Two: Setting up IMAP